 Holiday Food Baskets: The weekend before Christmas, a large basket of essential food items for a holiday dinner is distributed to preregistered recipients.
 Holiday Baskets contain a certificate for a meat product, staple items, fresh and canned fruits and vegetables, bread, eggs, cheese, cooking oil, and dessert items.
 Preregistration for Holiday Baskets is conducted through LaLuz and the Sonoma Community Health Center and FISH Central in November.
 Baskets are picked up at Hanna Boys Center or delivered.
 Community donations, including the proceeds from Bell Ringing, and help from additional community volunteers make this program possible.

 Clothing and Layettes

-Clothes Closet: Clean usable clothing for all ages is stocked in the Clothes Room for client selection on Tuesdays 10 a.m. - noon. and Wednesdays 1:00 p.m. - 3:00 p.m. (for information on when clothing donations are accepted, please see our Donation page).
+Clothes Closet: Clean usable clothing for all ages is stocked in the Clothes Room for client selection on Tuesdays and Fridays from 10 a.m. - noon. and Wednesdays 1:00 p.m. - 3:00 p.m. (for information on when clothing donations are accepted, please see our Donation page).